amacneil/dbmate/README.md

 **transaction**

-`transaction` is useful if you need to run some SQL which cannot be executed from within a transaction.
-For example, in Postgres, you would need to disable transactions for migrations that alter an enum type to add a value:
+`transaction` is useful if you do not want to run SQL inside a transaction:

 ```sql
 -- migrate:up transaction:false